 2. We represent accelerated repopulation by choosing $\phi(x)$ to be a decreasing function of x.
-In this case, the instantaneous tumor proliferation rate increases when, toward the end of treatment, the number of remaining tumor cells decreases.
-The Gompertz model (Laird 1964, Norton et al. 1976, Norton 1988) is one such decelerating tumor growth curve (Figure 2).
+In this case, the instantaneous tumor proliferation rate increases when, towards the end of treatment, the number of remaining tumor cells decreases.
+The Gompertz model ([28, 40, 37]) is one such decelerating tumor growth curve (Figure 2).
 For Gompertzian growth, we would simply set where X_0 is the initial number of tumor cells, X{∞} is the carrying capacity or the maximum number of tumor cells, and b is a parameter that controls the rate of growth.
-The solution to the differential Equation (2), with initial condition $x(0) = X_0$, is
+The solution to the differential equation (2) with initial condition $x(0) = X_0$ is